oatandjam/nyaatorrent/README.md

 How to use
 -----
-clone the repo, run main.py and follow the instructions.
+Clone the repo, run main.py and follow the instructions.
 The downloads are stored here: ~/Downloads/nyaatorrents/

 Screenshot